cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 goto (*) until the mutable range or any error like connect time out; // goto step (2) until surveyed half of the know PeerList[`ChainID`][]

-4. accounting the voting rule, update the CBC safety root: levelDB_update(`ChainID`SafetyContractResultStateRoot, voted SAFETY),
+4. accounting the voting rule, update the CBC safety root: database_update(`ChainID`SafetyContractResultStateRoot, voted SAFETY),

 --------
 5. predict new future contract.